miccal/homebrew-miccal/README.md

 ## Why do you have these as separate Casks?

-* `m-iina` will install the latest version of `iina`, be it a stable release or a beta release.
+* `m-iina` will install the latest version (be it a stable release or a beta release) of `iina` and the binary `iina-cli` aliased to the binary `iina`.
 Note that the original `iina-beta` Cask was removed from the `homebrew-cask-versions` repo [via this PR](https://github.com/Homebrew/homebrew-cask-versions/pull/8108).
-* `m-libreoffice` will install the latest version of `libreoffice` (with only the `soffice` binary) using the AARNet (Australian Academic and Research Network) as a mirror, be it a stable release or a release candidate.
+* `m-libreoffice` will install the latest version (be it a stable release or a release candidate) of `libreoffice` and the binary `soffice` aliased to the binary `libreoffice` using the AARNet (Australian Academic and Research Network) as a mirror.
 Note that the original `libreoffice-rc` Cask was removed from the `homebrew-cask-versions` repo [via this PR](https://github.com/Homebrew/homebrew-cask-versions/pull/8283).
-* `m-mactex-no-gui` will install the latest version of only the `TeX Live` part of `MacTeX` using the AARNet as a mirror.
+* `m-mactex-no-gui` will install the latest version of `mactex-no-gui` using the AARNet as a mirror.
-* `m-tex-live-utility` will install the latest version of `tex-live-utility`, be it a stable release or a beta release.
+* `m-tex-live-utility` will install the latest version (be it a stable release or a beta release) of `tex-live-utility`.
-* `m-tor-browser` will install the latest `en-US`-language version of `tor-browser` available [via their official mirror](https://dist.torproject.org/torbrowser/), be it a stable release or an alpha release.
+* `m-tor-browser` will install the latest `en-US`-language version (be it a stable release or an alpha release) of `tor-browser`.
-* `m-vlc` will install the latest available version of `vlc` using the AARNet as a mirror.
+* `m-vlc` will install the latest available version of `vlc` and the binary `VLC` aliased to the binary `vlc` using the AARNet as a mirror.

 ## How do I install these casks?